VI. Routes: C. From Plovdiv to Burgas

 For the back route from Burgas to Plovdiv, I recommend the route:

-From Burgas to Sredets to Tamarino to Skalitsa to Madrets to Simeonovgrad to Dimitrovgrad to Popovitsa to Plovdiv.
+From Burgas to Sredets to Tamarino to Skalitsa to Madrets to Simeonovgrad to Dimitrovgrad to Chirpan to Popovitsa to Plovdiv.

 Sector VI.
 C - 10